typelevel/squants/README.md

 ### Non-SI UnitGroups

 Other `UnitGroup` definitions don't use implicits.
-For example, `squants.unitgroups.uscustomary.space.UsCustomaryLiquidVolumes` or `squants.unitgroups.misc.TroyMasses` can be imported and used directly.
+For example, `squants.experimental.unitgroups.uscustomary.space.UsCustomaryLiquidVolumes` or `squants.experimental.unitgroups.misc.TroyMasses` can be imported and used directly.

 ### Creating an ad-hoc UnitGroup